 500. Essentials of Accounting and Finance (5).
-Pr., Graduate Standing or Consent of Instructor.
+Pr., Graduate standing or permission of instructor.

 A survey of financial accounting and financial analysis designed to acquaint the student with current practices and problems.

 541. CPA Problems in Auditing (2).
 Pr., 45 hours accounting.